AhmedMostafa16/quantuter/ReadMe.md

 ## Initialization

 Valid Quanta programs must commence with a circuit declaration.
-Declare a circuit using `circuit n 01011...`, where n represents the number of qubits in the system, and 01011... is an optional bitstring to initialize the state.
+Declare a circuit using `circuit n 01011...`, where _n_ represents the number of qubits in the system, and `01011...` is an optional bitstring to initialize the state.
 If the bitstring is omitted, the state will default to |0>.
 For example:

 ```
-; Create a circuit with 2 quibits, in the state |01>
+; Create a circuit with 2 qubits, in the state |01>
 circuit 2 01
 ```